Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$: Results and Discussion

 where $\bm{r}_{\mathrm{vc}}$ is the position of a vortex and $\Delta_{\mathrm{max}}$ is the amplitude of the pair potential at the midpoint of the nearest-neighbor vortices.
 The anisotropy of the definition in Eq.~\eqref{eq:res-3} due to the vortex lattice effect need not be considered since the pair potential is isotropic sufficiently close to a vortex core.
 The magnetic field-dependence of the vortex core radius $\xi_{\mathrm{vc}}(H)$, normalized by $R_0\equiv v_{\mathrm{F}}/T_{\mathrm{c}0}^{e}$ for the BCS and PDW states, is shown in Fig.~\ref{fig:vc_radius}.
 With increasing magnetic field, the vortex core radius gradually decreases because the vortices approach each other, approximately following $r_H\propto H^{-1/2}$, which is typical for many superconductors~\cite{ichioka1999vortex,ichioka1999field,kogan2005field,sonier1997muon,fente2016field,callaghan2005field,kogan2006effect}.
 However, in the BCS state, the vortex core radius reaches a minimum at an intermediate magnetic field ($\mu_{\mathrm{B}} H/T_{\mathrm{c}0}^{e}\simeq 8.0$ for $T/T_{\mathrm{c}0}^{e}=0.5$), above which it begins to grow again.
 The origin of this phenomenon can be ascribed to the paramagnetic depairing effect as pointed out by Higashi \textit{et al.}~\cite{higashi2016robust}: the paramagnetic depairing effect causes the energy dispersion to be particle-hole asymmetric in each mirror subsector of the BdG Hamiltonian, effectively reducing the size of the superconducting gap.
 Then, the coherence length, at which the pair potential restores from the vortex core, increases because it is inversely proportional to the superconducting gap.
+Therefore, the competition between the orbital and paramagnetic depairing effects gives rise to the non-monotonic magnetic field dependence of the vortex core radius in the BCS state.
 This interpretation is consistent with the absence of a notable increase in the vortex core radius in the PDW state because the paramagnetic depairing effect is almost negligible.
-These contrasting behaviors of the BCS and PDW states result in a sudden shrinkage of the vortex core radius at the superconducting parity transition.
+These different behaviors of the BCS and PDW states result in a sudden shrinkage of the vortex core radius at the superconducting parity transition.
+The percentage of the shrinkage $\delta_{\mathrm{vc}}(T)\equiv 1-\xi_{\mathrm{vc, PDW}}/\xi_{\mathrm{vc, BCS}}$, where the right hand side is evaluated at $H=H^*(T)$, increases with lowering the temperature and reaches $45\,\%$ at $T/T_{\mathrm{c}0}^{e}=0.25$.
 Previous studies~\cite{mockli2018orbitally,higashi2016robust} have made contradictory predictions about the change in core size associated with the parity transition, but we believe that our result settles this controversy because our formulation resolves unverified issues of the previous theories: in this study, the quasiclassical theory is formulated on the basis of a microscopic model without relying on phenomenological parameters, and it takes into account the influence of the vortex lattice.